 9.20.4 Receive buffer operation

+For each Block Ack agreement, the recipient maintains a MAC variable NextExpectedSequenceNumber.
+The NextExpectedSequenceNumber is initialized to zero when a Block Ack agreement is accepted.

-Upon the receipt of a QoS data frame from the originator for which the Block Ack agreement exists, the
+Upon the receipt of a QoS data frame from the originator for which a Block Ack agreement exists, the

 recipient buffers(#10023) the MSDU regardless of the value of the Ack Policy subfield within the QoS Control

-field of the QoS data frame.
+field of the QoS data frame, unless the sequence number of the frame is older than the NextExpectedSequenceNumber for that Block Ack agreement, in which case the frame is discarded because it is either old or a duplicate.

 The recipient flushes received MSDUs from its receive buffer as described in this subclause.